andyzg/Khan-Project/README.md

 # Khan-Project
 Project for Khan Academy's interview

+### Installation

+You'll need npm and bundler for the installation.
+Run `make install` to install all dependencies.

-### TODO
+### Building the project

-- Write `parser.js` to parse a program and output a message.
+Run `make local` to build the project locally.
-- Write `controller.js` to manage to all events of the web page.
+It uses browserify to bundle all of the js and compass for the SASS.

-- Write `editor.js` and decorate with Ace
-- Style the web page
-- Add documentation
+### Testing

+To run tests, run `make test`.